Dr Nasia Hadjigeorgiou

 - Member of ASQAC [Academic Standards and Quality Assurance Committee] of the School of Law

-- Protecting human rights and building peace in post-violence societies: An underexplored relationship (forthcoming 2019, Hart Publishing).
+- Protecting human rights and building peace in post-violence societies: An under-explored relationship (Hart Publishing, 2020).

 - ‘Remedying Displacement in Frozen Conflicts: Lessons from the Case of Cyprus’ (2016) 18 Cambridge Yearbook of European Legal Studies 152-175.